Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Improved Bounds

 In particular, when $(X,\mathcal{I})$ is a uniform matroid, any greedy solution $G$ to problem~$(\ref{problem})$ satisfies

-\end{Corollary} The bounds ${1}/({1+b(f)})$ and $(1-\left(1-{b(f)}/{K}\right)^K)/b(f)$ are not influenced by sets outside the matroid, so they apply to problems where the objective function is only defined on the matroid.
+\end{Corollary} The bounds ${1}/({1+b(f)})$ and $(1-\left(1-{b(f)}/{K}\right)^K)/b(f)$ do not depend on sets outside the matroid, so they apply to problems where the objective function is only defined on the matroid, provided that an extension that satisfies the assumptions in Theorem~\ref{iff} exists.
 When $f$ is defined on the entire power set, from Theorem~\ref{comparison}, we have $b(f)\leq c(f)$, which implies that the bounds are stronger than those from \cite{conforti1984submodular}.